 Note, all of these values reflect the new smoothed look-back data.
 It is important to recognize that median is more reliable than the mean, because it is not affected by extreme values.
 On a positive note, the trend in the recession slack indices is favorable.

 To gain further insight into the slack index, I provide the three-month moving average of the percentage of variables with increasing slack in Figure 4, but I personally monitor the monthly percentages as well.

 Slack is a standardized value, so it is directly comparable across all variables.
 More slack indicates a larger cushion relative to a recessionary environment.
 As a result, we would like to see as many variables as possible with increasing slack.
 Given the diverse nature of the explanatory variables, it is unusual to see more than 60% of the variables with increasing slack or fewer than 40% of the variables with increasing slack.
 These extreme values are significant and predictive of the near-term direction of economic growth and often the equity market.

-The 3-month moving average of the percentage of variables with increasing slack dropped from 38.1% last month to only 31.7% in November.
-It is unusual for this value to drop this low.
+The 3-month moving average of the percentage of variables with increasing slack increased from 51.3% to 56.4% in November.
 New evidence of economic weakness (or strength) often shows up first in this timely metric.
-The recent trend is very troubling, especially given the continued decline in the equity markets through late December.

 The ability to track small variations and trend changes over time illustrates the advantage of monitoring the continuous recession slack index.
 The new slack variable will provide additional insight into the near-term direction of the economy and should be used in conjunction with the median recession slack index.